mennlo/grappling-games/classes/guard/supine/half-guard-passing-class.md

 #### Top Player
 **Position:** Standing disconnected from your partner
 **Objective:** Establish HQ position by getting between your partner's knees, then transition to half guard position with hips covered
-**Win:** Achieve half guard position with hips covered for 3 seconds
+**Win:** Achieve half guard position with hips covered and no knee shield for 3 seconds

 #### Bottom Player
 **Position:** Lying on your back with knees open